 The details pertaining to the composition of the Audit Committee are included in the Corporate Governance Report, which is a part of this report.
-All the recommendations of the Audit Committee have been duly accepted by the Board.
+All the recommendations of the Audit Committee have been duly accepted by the Board whenever made by the Committee during the year.